gtieng/sql-challenge/README.md

 300024 rows affected.
 ```
 ### 2. Querying with Joins
-Selecting data from two or more sources requires the use of the `JOIN` clause in conjunction with `FROM` and must also specify the common key from each table using `ON`.
+Selecting data from two sources requires the use of the `JOIN` clause in conjunction with `FROM` and must also specify the common key from each table using `ON`.
 Here, instead of querying all data, we will choose select columns from each data source.

 ```
 SELECT e.emp_no, e.last_name, e.first_name, e.gender, s.salary